wbhima/CodeforALL/README.md

 # Codeforall
-  A hacktoberfest 2022 repo for multiple languages
+A repo for beginner contributors in hacktober 2022 , you can create a file and upload a new program and pull.
+Make sure the program is error free.
+Multiple languages allowed .
+Happy coding.